 To include Transitions LifeCare in your will, include our name, address and Tax ID number: Transitions LifeCare (Hospice of Wake County), 250 Hospice Circle, Raleigh, NC 27607, Tax ID 56-1228779

 A great way to have fun, join with other supporters of Transitions LifeCare, and support a wonderful cause is to take part in one of many special events.
 Beach music lovers have a choice of the Cabin Fever Throwdown, hosted by the Raleigh Shag Club in winter, or Summer Salute, produced by North State Bank in May.
-Classic and antique car enthusiasts love the Fun in the Sun Charity Car Show, put on by Corvettes International.
+Classic and antique car enthusiasts love the Fun in the Sun Charity Car Show, put on by the RTP Corvettes International.
 Tennis players and golfers have opportunities to demonstrate their athletic skills at our tennis and golf tournaments.
 See the Calendar of Events for more information and specific dates.

 We realize that events take a lot of time and effort.
 We have found that, often, the most impactful means for your contributions to help our patients’ and families’ care is to donate online.